VoltRipper

 The verdict

 The Storm Bee is where Sur-Ron stops making "fast bicycles" and builds an actual full-size electric motorcycle.
-It ties the Ultra Bee at the top of our board — a VoltRipper Score of 89/100 — but it earns that number very differently: a 104V system, a huge 5.7 kWh battery, a genuine 75 mph top end, and full-size moto ergonomics.
+It earns a VoltRipper Score of 96/100 — a top-tier result, two points clear of the lighter Ultra Bee (94).
+The Storm Bee pairs a 104V system with a huge 5.7 kWh battery, a genuine 68.3 mph top end, and full-size moto ergonomics.
 At ~$8,999 and 280 lb, it is an expert's bike and a halo purchase, not a starter or a step-up.
 If you already know you want a real electric dirt bike — not a light-format e-moto — this is Sur-Ron's answer.

 Who it's for — and who should skip it